bennettoxford/kissh/README.md

 ## The kissh agent

 To install kissh on a machine, you will need git and python3.5+ installed.
-Checkout this repository as root:
+Checkout this repository *as root*:

     sudo git clone https://github.com/ebmdatalab/kissh /srv/kissh